John Murtha: Pennsylvania House of Representatives (1969–1974)

+U.S. House of Representatives (1974–2010)

+Elections

 Congressman Saylor died in October 1973, nine months into his 13th term.
 Murtha immediately jumped into the special election contest in what was now the 12th District.
 In the February 1974 special election, which took place during the burgeoning Watergate scandal, Murtha defeated one of Saylor's former aides, Harry Fox, by only 242 votes, and was sworn in on February 20.
 He defeated Fox for a full term by a significantly wider margin in the general election that November and was re-elected 17 times.

-Murtha dedicates the National Drug Intelligence Center in Johnstown in 1993.

 Murtha faced tough primary challenges in 1982, 1990 and again in 2002.
 The 1982 challenge occurred when the Republican-controlled state legislature took advantage of Murtha's connection to Abscam and incorporated most of the district of fellow Vietnam War veteran and Democrat Don Bailey of Westmoreland County into the 12th District.
 The 2002 challenge occurred when the state legislature redrew the district of Democrat Frank Mascara to make it more Republican-friendly, shifting a large chunk of Mascara's former territory into Murtha's district.
 Mascara opted to run against Murtha in the Democratic primary since the new 12th was geographically more his district than Murtha's.
 However, Mascara was badly defeated.
-Murtha was a moderate-to-conservative democrat.

-In 2002, Murtha managed Nancy Pelosi's campaign to become House Minority Whip where she defeated Steny Hoyer.